All Episodes

 And they had to go out.

-It took them about eight hours to go find a double for Mr. Whittington because he's so he's actually not he's brain dead.
+It took them about eight hours to go find a double for Mr. Whittington because he's so, he's actually not, he's brain dead.

-He's somewhere, same place they have JFK, the same place Elvis is, and there's a body double and a facial double in the hospital that is being we're being told is Harry Whittington, but it's not.
+And there's a body double and a facial double in the hospital that is being, we're being told is Harry Whittington, but it's not.

-They had to go out, they had to find a phony Harry Whittington.
+Had to find a phony Harry Whittington.

 If you look closely at the difference between the photos taken before and after the shooting, you can plainly see the difference between the dead, the brain-dead Harry Whittington and the imposter that Cheney and the Secret Service had to go find and put there in the hospital room.

-Despite the news that he's doing well, it's gonna be a while before he gets out because they got to do some plastic surgery and make sure he is as close to looking like Harry Whittington.
+It's going to be a while before he gets out because they got to do some plastic surgery and make sure he is as close to looking like Harry Whittington.

 They got to do what they can to make him a lawyer and so forth.

-No, there are after photos, just they haven't shown them to us.
+They haven't shown them to us.

 You're saying, what a before and after photo.

-No, there are there are after photos.
+No, there are after photos.

-We just haven't we just haven't seen them.
+We just haven't seen them.

 So the bottom line is Cheney got the guy.

-He got the guy, Whittington's brain dead.
+Whittington's brain dead.

-All those pellets went to the brain, all these diagrams of the pellets uh in the heart area and so forth.
+All these diagrams of the pellets in the heart area and so forth.

 All this talk about he had a heart attack.